Let's Insulate Britain

 "The Health Impacts of Cold Homes and Fuel Poverty" (https://beatcold.org.uk/wp-content/uploads/2011/08/bmj.d2807.full_.pdf)

 estimates that in the UK, about 5,500 more deaths a year occur in the coldest quarter of houses than would occur if those houses were warm.

-InsulateBritain.com has made the climate emergency relevant to a British audience.
+InsulateBritain.com makes the climate emergency relevant to a British audience.
 While Extinction Rebellion has since 2018 been rightly, loudly sounding the alarm about the unfolding climate catastrophe, the main consequences of the catastrophe are the deaths of millions of faraway people in future decades.
-InsulateBritain are calling out the UK government's complete failure to "act now" (Boris Johnson, UN General Assembly 22nd September 2021) and insulate homes, without which thousands of British citizens will continue to die in this country this winter!
+InsulateBritain are calling out the UK government's complete failure to "act now" (Boris Johnson, UN General Assembly 22nd September 2021) and insulate homes, without which thousands of British citizens will continue to die in this country each winter.